Carl Yastrzemski: Family

-Carl's son Carl Michael Yastrzemski Jr., known as Mike, played college baseball for the Florida State Seminoles and was drafted by the Atlanta Braves in the third round in 1984.
+His son Carl Michael Yastrzemski Jr., known as Mike, played college baseball for the Florida State Seminoles and was drafted by the Atlanta Braves in the third round in 1984.
 He started his professional career with the Durham Bulls and eventually played for two Chicago White Sox affiliated teams in the Triple-A Pacific Coast League, first with the Hawaii Islanders in 1987 and then ending his playing career with the Vancouver Canadians in 1988.
 He died in 2004 at age 43 from a blood clot after having hip surgery.

-Carl's grandson Mike Yastrzemski, Carl Jr.'s son, was drafted by the Red Sox in 2009 and the Seattle Mariners in 2012.
+Carl's grandson Mike Yastrzemski (Carl Jr's son) plays for the Kansas City Royals.
+He was drafted by the Red Sox in 2009 and the Seattle Mariners in 2012.
 However, he did not sign with either team, as he played college baseball for the Vanderbilt Commodores.
 He signed with the Baltimore Orioles after being selected in the 2013 MLB draft.
 He rose through Baltimore's farm system, reaching Triple-A with the Norfolk Tides by 2016.
 In March 2019, he was traded to the San Francisco Giants organization, and he made his MLB debut with the Giants on May 25, 2019.

-On September 17, 2019, as a member of the Giants, in his first game played at Fenway Park, Mike went 2-for-7 with a home run and a double.
-In the next game of the series on September 18, 2019, Carl threw out the ceremonial first pitch to Mike.
+On September 17, as a member of the Giants, in his first game played at Fenway Park, Mike went 2-for-7 with a home run and a double.
+In the next game of the series on September 18, Carl threw out the ceremonial first pitch to Mike.